Vydrino

 Vydrino (Выдрино) is a rural locality (a settlement) in Kabansky District, Republic of Buryatia, Russia.
 The population was 796 as of 2010.
 There are 8 streets.

 Geography

 Vydrino was established in 1902.
 It is located 149 km southwest of Kabansk (the district's administrative centre) by road.
 Kedrovaya is the nearest rural locality.

-In Prison colony close to Vydrino in 1974 died famous Buddhist teacher and scholar Bidia Dandaron.
+In 1974, the famous Buddhist teacher and scholar Bidia Dandaron died in a Prison colony close to Vydrino.